Just show me the code

 How to test the example apps

-If you want to take a look at the 4 apps, I have uploaded everything on my GitHub repository
+If you want to take a closer look at the four applications, I have uploaded everything on my GitHub repository

-If you want to try for yourselves to execute this example, I have uploaded also a docker-compose file with everything you need, so you can run a compose up and you’re good to go.
+If you want to try executing this example yourself, I have also uploaded a docker-compose file with everything you need.
+You can simply run a docker compose up, and you’re all set.

-But there is little caveat I wanted to mention in the docker-compose file.
+However, there’s a small caveat I wanted to mention regarding the docker-compose file.

-With docker-compose you can control the order of the services startup and shutdown with the depends_on option, but it does not wait until a container is “ready”, it only waits until is running.
+With docker-compose, ou can control the order of service startup and shutdown using the depends_on option, but it doesn’t wait until a container is “ready” - it only waits until it’s running.

-In my case that’s a problem because App2 and App4 need to wait for the rabbitMq container to be ready, to avoid this problem the compose file is overwriting the “entrypoint” for both apps and executing a shell script that makes both apps sleep 30 seconds before starting up.
+In my case, this is a problem because App2 and App4 need to wait for the RabbitMQ container to be ready.
+To circumvent this issue, the compose file overwrites the “entrypoint” for both apps and executes a shell script that makes both apps sleep for 30 seconds before starting up.

 Here’s the docker-compose file: